Anthony MacIntosh

 Biography

 Private Anthony MacIntosh was born June 13, 1893 in Lower South River, Antigonish County.
 He was the son of Duncan MacIntosh and Maggie Chisholm.
 His brother Alexander J., and sister Mary Catherine also served in the First World War.
 Prior to enlistment he worked as a book keeper.
-He had previously served with the18th Field Battery camp prior to enlistment.
+He had previously served with the 18th Field Battery camp before his enlistment.

 MacIntosh enlisted March 1, 1916 in Antigonish with the No. 9 Stationary Hospital organized by St. Francis Xavier University.
-MacIntosh disembarked in Liverpool June 24, 1916 to train in England.
-On July 10, 1916 he was assigned temporary duty to Shorncliffe Military Hospital in Shorncliffe.
-On March 9, 1917 MacIntosh then transferred to the 9th Canadian Stationary Hospital to be a gunner for the 4th Divisional Canadian Artillery Trench Mortar Batteries at Hillford Camp.
-MacIntosh served with this division on the field in France from August 22, 1917 to February 20, 1918 when he was transferred back to England to the Reserve Force Centre in Whitley, England.
+MacIntosh sailed to England from Halifax on June 19, 1916 and disembarked in Liverpool on June 24, 1916.
+On July 10, 1916, he was assigned temporary duty to Shorncliffe Military Hospital in Shorncliffe.
+On March 9, 1917, MacIntosh then transferred to the 9th Canadian Stationary Hospital to be a gunner for the 4th Divisional Canadian Artillery Trench Mortar Batteries at Millford Camp in Surrey.
+MacIntosh served with this division on the field in France from August 22, 1917 to February 20, 1918 when he was transferred back to England to the Reserve Force Centre in Whitley, Surrey.
 On September 7, 1918 MacIntosh was posted to the 16th Brigade of the Canadian Field Artillery.
-MacIntosh was then sent overseas September 23, 1918 with the 16th Brigade of the Canadian Field Artillery as part of the Northern Russian Expeditionary Force.
+MacIntosh was then sent overseas on September 23, 1918 with the 16th Brigade of the Canadian Field Artillery as part of the Northern Russian Expeditionary Force.
 This force was part of the Canadian government’s agreement to assist allied forces against Bolsheviks Revolution in Siberia.
-MacIntosh disembarked in Archangel, Russia October 1, 1918.
-He left Russia from Archangel June 18, 1919 when his brigade withdrew from Russia at midnight on the S.S.
+MacIntosh disembarked in Archangel, Russia on October 1, 1918.
+He left Russia from Archangel on June 18, 1919 when his brigade withdrew from Russia at midnight on the S.S.
 Czaritza.
-MacIntosh was sent back to Canada July 5, 1919 and he arrived in Halifax July 12, 1919.
+MacIntosh was sent back to Canada on July 5, 1919 and arrived in Halifax on July 12, 1919.
 He was discharged due to demobilization July 18, 1919 in Halifax, Nova Scotia.

 Additional Media